kumu/docs/guides/focus.md

 ![focus prompt](/images/focus-prompt.png)

-To enable prompted mode, you'll need to add the following to the advanced tab of any perspective you'd like it active within:
+To enable prompted mode, you'll need to add the following to the advanced tab of any view you'd like it active within:

 ```
 @settings {